CosmWasm/wasmvm/README.md

 contract framework.
 In particular, it allows you to easily compile, initialize, and execute these contracts from Go.

+As of the 0.6.0 release, we support [cosmwasm](https://github.com/confio/cosmwasm) 0.6.3
+and any compatible smart contracts.

 ## Structure

 This repo contains both Rust and Go code.
 The rust code is compiled into a dll/so